AleMorales9011/ForgeWare/012-POO/POO_2.md

 # Operators

-Operators are special symbols that perform specific operations on values (operands) and produce a result.
+Operators are special symbols that perform specific operations on values (operands) and produce results.
 They are the building blocks of expressions and statements in your Java code.

 ## Arithmetic